sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 <div class="note">

-We're using `OUT_DIR` on desktop to get to our `res` folder.
+We're using `OUT_DIR` on desktop to access our `res` folder.

 </div>

 I'm using [reqwest](https://docs.rs/reqwest) to handle loading the requests when using WASM.
-Add the following to the Cargo.toml:
+Add the following to the `Cargo.toml`:

 ```toml
 [target.'cfg(target_arch = "wasm32")'.dependencies]